3DStreamingToolkit/3DStreamingToolkit/README.md

 Once you see `Libraries retrieved and up to date` you may proceed.

 ## Building the Toolkit

+> Note: If you are using Visual Studio 2017, ensure you have installed the v140 c++ build tools, and please __do not update our projects when prompted to do so__.

 > Note: To build the unity client library, you must use `Release` and `x86` for the desired configuration